HassanDev13/basit/README.md

-# 🚀 NAME OF THE PROJECT Setup Guide
+# 🚀 basit Setup Guide

-Welcome to the **NAME OF THE PROJECT** project!
+Welcome to the **basit** project!
 This guide will help you set up your development environment step by step.
 Get ready for a seamless experience with Laravel, Inertia.js, React, and Shadcn UI.

 ## Prerequisites 📋